 NEVER pick up a rabbit by their scruff or ears.
 With poor bottoms support, the rabbit may kick and result in detrimental injuries to the limbs and spine.

 Trancing: Also known as Tonic Immobility, is a handling technique used to keep a rabbit still by placing on its back.
 While the rabbit may look unconscious and immobile, it is actually alert, in fear and in extreme stress.
-We do not recommend rabbits to be tranced unless necessary, such as to facilitate a veterinary procedure.
+We do not recommend rabbits to be tranced unless absolutely necessary.

-Trancing is NOT an ethical practice and should NEVER be conducted unless necessary.
+Trancing is NOT an ethical practice and should NEVER be conducted unless for veterinary purposes.
 It can result in stress-induced conditions such as GI stasis and in extreme cases, acute heart failure leading to death.